numpy/numpy/doc/source/reference/arrays.dtypes.rst

    pair: dtype; field

-Structured data types are formed by creating a data type whose :term:`fields` contain other data types.
+Structured data types are formed by creating a data type whose :term:`field` contain other data types.
 Each field has a name by which it can be :ref:`accessed <arrays.indexing.fields>`.
 The parent data type should be of sufficient size to contain all its fields; the parent is nearly always based on the :class:`void` type which allows